FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS

 h.
 “Subject” means a person against or in relation to whom a Protected Disclosure has been made or evidence gathered during the course of an investigation.

 i.
-“Whistleblower” means an Employee or director making a Protected Disclosure under this Policy.
+“Whistleblower” means an Employee or director making a Protected Disclosure under this Policy. - Scope

 a.
 This Policy is an extension of the K.M Sugar Mills Ltd Code of Conduct.
 The Whistleblower’s role is that of a reporting party with reliable information.
 They are not required or expected to act as investigators or finders of facts, nor would they determine the appropriate corrective or remedial action that may be warranted in a given case.